About the program

-- Exposure to cultural events and academic programs not usually available to other undergraduates.
+- Exposure to cultural events and academic programs not usually available to undergraduates.

 - Seminars and other scholarly activities designed to prepare students for doctoral studies